iogbole/ebpf-network-viz/README.md

 #### Prometheus Metrics Definition

-Firstly, we define the metrics that Prometheus will scrape.
+Firstly, we define the events and metrics that Prometheus will scrape.
 In this instance, the focus is on TCP retransmissions.
-The metric is defined using Prometheus's Go client library:

 ```go